ozguryazilimas/redmine_enforce_time_entry/README.md

 ## Settings

 Go to project setting page for projects that you want to enable enforcing, enable the module in the modules section.
 You should now see the settings tab for Enforce Time Entry.
+Users with permission `edit_project` can also see the configuration tab.
 Configure your preferences.
 Note that you can select / unselect multipe values by clicking with mouse button while holding the Ctrl key.
 Also after clicking one of the status boxes (multi selects) Ctrl-A will select all.

 When an issue is updated, assume issue status is X and it is changed to Y. The user will be required to enter Spent Time when